 - Volumes from a broken set, with the exception of replacement volumes for deteriorating copies in the library’s collection

 - Short runs of journals to which the library does not subscribe

 Gifts-in-kind for the modern collection are not accessioned and do not require formal deaccessioning procedures.
 Gifts are accepted with the understanding that they become the property of the Library and may be disposed of at the library's discretion, and for the benefit of the library.
 Gifts are not returned to the donor.
 In all cases, the gift will be acknowledged in writing with a letter of thanks.

 Gifts to the Library are tax deductible.
 An acknowledgement letter serves as the receipt for tax purposes.
 It is the responsibility of the donor to keep a list of items donated, and to obtain an appraisal of value if one is wanted.
 The Library does not appraise any gifts.
-If the gift item is appropriate to special collections, it will be referred to the Special Collections Librarian, who will accept items that are relevant to the collecting priorities, that do not unnecessarily duplicate material already in the collection, and for which the MVLA can provide proper storage and preservation.
+If the gift item is appropriate to special collections, it will be referred to the Special Collections Curator, who will accept items that are relevant to the collecting priorities, that do not unnecessarily duplicate material already in the collection, and for which the MVLA can provide proper storage and preservation.